Herzfeld-Lab/GEOCLASS-image/README.md

 ```
 The output is shown below:
 ![Output from createdatasetfromgeotiff.py](images/create_dataset_output.png)
 As shown in the terminal output, 41,310 split images were created, and the dataset was output to `Config/mlp_negri_legacy/mlp_test_negri_41310_(201,268).npy`.
 In general the output file will be named as `{your-config-filename}_{number-of-split-images}_{split-image-size}.npy`.
 When checking the `.config` file, you will see the `npy_path` parameter has been filled with this filepath.
+Before running this script, ensure that the `training_img_path` parameter has been set in the config file and that it is set up [correctly](#setting-up-the-image-folder)

+The `createDatasetFromFolder.py` script is used to create a Dataset from a folder of images.
+It takes as an argument the filepath to your `.config` file, and produces a `.npy` file in the same directory containing the split image data for the entire dataset.
 ## Labeling Training Data
 The first step in any classification task is to gather labeled training data.
 The Split Image Explorer GUI tool provides an intuitive interface for labeling split images based on the classes defined by the `num_classes` and `class_enum` parameters in the config file.
+These labeled images will be saved under `training_img_path` to analyze the split images without running the GUI.
 To run the GUI, simply run `Split_Image_Explorer.py` with the config file as an argument, just as `createDatasetFromGeotiff.py` was run:
 ```
 python3 Split_Image_Explorer.py Config/mlp_negri_legacy/mlp_test_negri.config
 ```